-An Associate of Fine Arts degree provides students a broad range of courses that can be transferred to degree programs at a four-year college or university.
+An Associate of Fine Arts degree provides students with a broad range of courses that can be transferred to degree programs at a four-year college or university.
 This degree provides students with exposure to many different subjects and perspectives including art, art history, animation, computer design, film and media studies, music, photography, and theater.
-It requires a minimum of 60 college-level credit hours, with 30 hours of general education requirements and a minimum of 30 hours of electives.
-Many students choose to earn an Associate of Fine Arts degree prior to transferring to a four-year college or university.
+It requires a minimum of 60 college-level credit hours, with a minimum of 34 hours of general education requirements and 26 hours of electives.
+Many students choose to earn an Associate of Fine Arts degree before transferring to a four-year college or university.
 (See sample degree program plan below.)

 Important: Students graduating with an associate of arts degree must complete an approved cultural diversity course.
-Some of the approved courses are able to meet both the cultural diversity requirement and a general education requirement.
-A list of approved cultural diversity courses can be found in the list of AFA general education electives (p.
-146).
+Some of the approved courses can meet both the cultural diversity requirement and a general education requirement.
+A list of approved cultural diversity courses can be found with the list of AFA degree requirements (p.
+148).